FsCode-shafiq/todoapp-Api/README.md

 ## Introduction

-This is a simple node js todo application , with sign up , sign in , create todo , delete todo and update todo routes,
+This is a simple node js todo application , with sign up , sign in , create todo , delete todo ,find todo by id and update todo routes,

 ### Step To Run App In Your System: